webplane/webplane/docs/index.md

 ## Installation

-Webplane is avaiable from the official Python Package Index, it can be installed from the terminal with:
+Webplane is avaiable from the official Python Package Index (PIP), you can install it from the terminal:
 ```sh
 pip install webplane
 ```